venkey12319/VPC-Infrastructure/README.md

-# VPC-Infrastructure to deploy python application with docker
+# VPC-Infrastructure to deploy Python application with docker

 Create VPC Infrastructure Deployment with Terraform.